-This 9-million acre refuge is third largest conservation area in the National Wildlife Refuge System
+This refuge is the third largest conservation area in the National Wildlife Refuge System.

-Yukon Flats National Wildlife Refuge is a 9 million-acre preserve straddling the Arctic Circle in eastern Interior Alaska.
-This is the land of the midnight sun where during the summer there is 24 hours of daylight and in the winter none, resulting in great seasonal extremes in temperature.
+Yukon Flats National Wildlife Refuge is an 11.1 million acre preserve straddling the Arctic Circle in eastern Interior Alaska.
+This is the land of the midnight sun, with 24 hours of daylight in summer and none in winter, resulting in great seasonal extremes in temperature.

-The vast majority of the refuge - 6.5 million acres - consists of the Yukon Flats, a vast floodplain bisected by 300 miles of the Yukon River.
-The basin is underlain by permafrost and includes a complex network of shallow lakes, sloughs, and meandering and braided streams.
-This makes Yukon Flats one of North America's most productive wildlife habitats.
+About half of the refuge - 6.5 million acres - consists of the Yukon Flats, a vast floodplain bisected by 300 miles of the Yukon River.
+The basin is made up of tens of thousands of lakes and ponds, sloughs, and meandering streams.

 The area is characterized by mixed forests dominated by spruce, birch, and aspen.
 The Yukon Flats has a continental subarctic climate, with great seasonal extremes in temperature and daylight.
 Summer temperatures can reach 100 degrees F, warmer than any other comparable latitude in North America.
 Winter temperatures can drop to -70 degrees F.

 The area has been home to Alaska Native people for thousands of years.
 In 1847, the Hudson’s Bay Company established Fort Yukon as a fur trading post to export furs from the area.
 By the 1920s the outpost had become the most important fur exporter in Alaska.